Azure Event Grid bindings for Azure Functions

 Functions 2.x and higher

 Working with the trigger and bindings requires that you reference the appropriate package.
-The NuGet package is used for .NET class libraries while the extension bundle all other application types.
+The NuGet package is used for .NET class libraries while the extension bundle is used for all other application types.

 |C# Script (online-only in Azure portal)||Adding a binding||To update existing binding extensions without having to republish your function app, see Update your extensions.|